SilvioAiello/Epidemiology-on-Temporal-Networks/docs/explanation.md

 # Introduction
-This text provide the user of some theoretical knowledge necessary to better understand the mathematical background of this project.
-If you already know what a temporal network is, what are DAR(P) and TGRG evolutions, what's SI and LTM epidemiology, you can skip reading; otherwise, it is scrictly suggested.
+This text provide the user of some theoretical knowledge necessary to better understand the mathematical background of the project.
+If you already know what a temporal network, DAR(P) and TGRG evolutions, SI and LTM epidemiology are, you can skip reading; otherwise, it is scrictly suggested to give a look.

+A static network (or graph)  can be defined by a set of nodes and link between nodes, where nodes represent "entities", and links a certain interaction.
+A static network can be described by an adiacency matrix, whose entry "ij" states the number of links between node i and j (if it can be >=2, we talk about multi-graph), and may not be equal to entry "ji", stating that the system is sensible to which nodes starts the interaction (directed graph).
-A network is "temporal" when the existence of a link between two nodes depends on time: distribution of links evolves, while the number of nodes is held fixed.
+A network is "temporal" when the existence of a link between two nodes depends on time: distribution of links evolves, while the number of nodes is held fixed, and we call a temporal network and _ordered_ sequence of static networks (described by an ordered sequence of adiacencies).
+The arrow of time provides such a structure of an inherent asymmetry, even if the single graphs are undirected, that emerges in information trasmission between nodes.
+Epidemiology deals with information, or disease, transmission, and gets effective contribution my modelling systems as temporal networks.

-Several laws of evolution exist; in this study we deal with **DAR(P)** and **TGRG**.
-Also, two ways of epidemic spreading will be analyzed: **SI** and **LTM**.
+Several laws of evolution exist, each of wich may effect differently an epidemic spread; in this study we deal with **DAR(P)** and **TGRG** evolutions.
+Also, two ways of epidemic spreads will be analyzed: **SI** and **LTM**.

+As already mentioned in ReadMe, we want to to understand if there is a correlation between nodes' centrality and capability in broadcasting/receiving informations, and, if it is the case, to quantify it, or, at least, determine what centrality measures better catch it.

 # Table of contents
 * [Introduction](#introduction)